R.M. Conrad & Associates, Inc. can help you remove your Private Mortgage Insurance

 When purchasing a home, a 20% down payment is typically the standard.
-Since the risk for the lender is generally only the difference between the home value and the amount due on the loan, the 20% supplies a nice buffer against the costs of foreclosure, selling the home again, and regular value variationsin the event a borrower is unable to pay.
+Considering the liability for the lender is often only the difference between the home value and the sum outstanding on the loan, the 20% provides a nice buffer against the charges of foreclosure, reselling the home, and typical value fluctuationson the chance that a purchaser is unable to pay.

-The market was taking down payments as low as 10, 5 and even 0 percent during the mortgage boom of the last decade.
-How does a lender handle the added risk of the small down payment?
-The answer is Private Mortgage Insurance or PMI.
-This added plan protects the lender in the event a borrower doesn't pay on the loan and the value of the house is lower than the balance of the loan.
+The market was working with down payments as low as 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
+A lender is able to manage the additional risk of the minimal down payment with Private Mortgage Insurance or PMI.
+PMI covers the lender in the event a borrower defaults on the loan and the worth of the property is less than what is owed on the loan.

-Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and many times isn't even tax deductible, PMI is pricey to a borrower.
-Separate from a piggyback loan where the lender consumes all the deficits, PMI is money-making for the lender because they acquire the money, and they receive payment if the borrower doesn't pay.
+Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and many times isn't even tax deductible, PMI can be costly to a borrower.
+Opposite from a piggyback loan where the lender absorbs all the deficits, PMI is profitable for the lender because they obtain the money, and they get paid if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a homeowner prevent bearing the cost of PMI?
+How can home owners avoid bearing the cost of PMI?

-The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
-Smart homeowners can get off the hook beforehand.
-The law promises that, upon request of the homeowner, the PMI must be dropped when the principal amount equals only 80 percent.
+With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are obligated to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
+The law designates that, at the request of the homeowner, the PMI must be dropped when the principal amount equals only 80 percent.
+So, keen home owners can get off the hook a little early.

-It can take many years to arrive at the point where the principal is just 20% of the initial loan amount, so it's crucial to know how your home has appreciated in value.
-After all, every bit of appreciation you've gained over the years counts towards abolishing PMI.
-So what's the reason for paying it after your loan balance has fallen below the 80% threshold?
-Your neighborhood might not be adhering to the national trends and/or your home could have gained equity before things calmed down, so even when nationwide trends predict plunging home values, you should realize that real estate is local.
+Since it can take many years to get to the point where the principal is just 20% of the original amount of the loan, it's necessary to know how your home has appreciated in value.
+After all, every bit of appreciation you've gained over time counts towards abolishing PMI.
+So why should you pay it after your loan balance has fallen below the 80% threshold?
+Despite the fact that nationwide trends hint at decreasing home values, understand that real estate is local.
+Your neighborhood may not be reflecting the national trends and/or your home might have secured equity before things cooled off.

-The toughest thing for almost all home owners to understand is just when their home's equity goes over the 20% point.
-An accredited, licensed real estate appraiser can certainly help.
-It's an appraiser's job to recognize the market dynamics of their area.
+The toughest thing for most home owners to know is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can definitely help.
+It's an appraiser's job to keep up with the market dynamics of their area.
 At R.M.
-Conrad & Associates, Inc., we know when property values have risen or declined.
-We're experts at pinpointing value trends in West Chester, Chester County and surrounding areas.
-When faced with information from an appraiser, the mortgage company will often eliminate the PMI with little anxiety.
-At which time, the home owner can relish the savings from that point on.
+Conrad & Associates, Inc., we're experts at pinpointing value trends in West Chester, Chester County and surrounding areas, and we know when property values have risen or declined.
+Faced with figures from an appraiser, the mortgage company will often eliminate the PMI with little effort.
+At that time, the home owner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: